ddnexus/pagy/README.md

   <img src="https://github.com/ddnexus/pagy/raw/dev/assets/images/try-it.svg" width="130">
 </a><br><br>

-## Version 43.0.0-pre.1
+## Version 43.0.0.pre.1

-We needed a leap version to unequivocally segnaling that it's not just a major version: it's a complete redesign of the legacy code at all levels, usage and API included.
+We needed a leap version to unequivocally signaling that it's not just a major version: it's a complete redesign of the legacy code at all levels, usage and API included.

 **Why 43?** Because it's exactly one step beyond _"The answer to the ultimate question of life, the Universe, and everything."_ 😉